Jarn/jarn.mkrelease/README.txt

 4. Distribute the egg via scp or upload it to an index server.

-Now multiply by the number of packages waiting for release, and the moment of *I gotta script this* approaches at warp 9.
+Now imagine having to do this a lot, and the need for automation becomes obvious.

 Installation
 ============